Deepak-0409/Craviour/README.md

 # Craviour
-It is a landing page of a restaurant site(frontend only) developed by using HTML,CSS only.
+It is a landing page(fully responsive) of a restaurant site(frontend only) developed by using HTML,CSS only.